BOARD OF DIRECTORS

 He has three children, who live in Florida and Germany.
 His interests are community work, reading, astronomy, jogging and DIY activities.

-Born in Chihuahua Mexico, Ramon Meraz is currently Human Rights Commissioner for the 5th district and leader of Concierge for Beautiful Places.
-He emigrated with family during high school to live in Orange County.
+Born in Chihuahua Mexico, Ramon Meraz emigrated with his family during high school to live in Orange County.
 During a chance visit in 1993, he fell in love with Sonoma County and has called it home ever since.
-He worked as substitute teacher after obtaining his bachelor's degree in Mexican-American studies at Sonoma State University in 2002.
+He has worked as Human Rights Commissioner for the 5th district and as leader of Concierge for Beautiful Places as well as substitute teaching and is currently a consultant.
+He obtained his bachelor's degree in Mexican-American studies at Sonoma State University in 2012, and just graduated from the Urban Planning Program.
 From his first experience with restorative justice, he immediately became involved with the mission.

 Keith Hale has a long association with organizations, businesses and schools in the Sonoma Valley.
 Keith owned a successful construction business for twenty years.
 With an interest in the arts, Keith was a founding board member of the Sonoma Arts Guild and served for eight years guiding their development and opening a store front on Sonoma Plaza.
 In 1991 he joined the teaching staff of Hanna Boys Center.
 At that time Keith also began training with the Non-Violent Communication Program and volunteered in San Quentin with the Alternatives to Violence Program.
 He later volunteered with Wilmar Center, working with bereaved children and adults for three years.
 In 2010, Keith became interested in Restorative Justice and he is currently leading circles and introducing Restorative Resources to the Hanna Boys Center staff and administration.
 Keith is a Tai Chi and Chi Gung instructor with two grown children and lives with his wife in Kenwood.